StackVista/stackstate-docs/use/health-state/add-a-health-check.md

    * At least one telemetry stream.
 Some checks will require multiple streams.
    * For metrics check functions, a [windowing method](add-a-health-check.md#windowing-method) and window size.
 5. Click **CREATE** to create the health check.
-   * The check is now active and visible under the **Health** section on the right side of the screen.
+   * The check is now active and visible under the **Health** section on the right-hand side of the screen.
    * The check will remain gray until enough telemetry data has been received to determine a health state.

 ![Add a health check to an element](../../.gitbook/assets/v43_add_health_check.png)